adityataps/mozzycraft/README.md

 # mozzycraft
-minecraft on ec2 with terraform
+minecraft on ec2 with OpenTofu